The Buckeye chicken is a special and tough breed. Many people who raise chickens really like this breed.

 Parasites

 External and internal parasites are a common concern for Buckeye chickens.
-External parasites, such as mites, lice, fleas, ticks, and poultry lice, can cause skin irritation, feather loss, anemia, and decreased egg production.
+External parasites, such as mites, fleas, ticks, and poultry lice, can cause skin irritation, feather loss, anemia, and decreased egg production.

 Internal parasites, such as roundworms and tapeworms, can affect the digestive system and cause symptoms like diarrhea, weight loss, decreased appetite, and poor growth.